bufbuild-ru/docs/docs/reference/inputs/index.md

 ### zip

 A zip archive.
-The path to this archive can be either a local file, a remote http/https location, or `-` for stdin.The `strip_components` and `subdir` options are optional.
-Note that `strip_components` is applied before `subdir`.Examples:
+The path to this archive can be either a local file, a remote http/https location, or `-` for stdin.

+The `strip_components` and `subdir` options are optional.
+Note that `strip_components` is applied before `subdir`.

+Examples:

 - `foo.zip` says to read the zip archive at this relative path.
 - `foo.zip#strip_components=2` says to read the zip archive at this relative path and strip the first two directories.